ardiloot/wheel-of-fortune/README.md

 ## Overview

-An over-engineered Wheel of Fortune.
+An over-engineered DIY version of Wheel of Fortune (Wheel or Prizes).
 The main features are:
 * 3 LED strips with individually controllable LEDs (WLED)
+* 3 linear servo motors for displaying effect logos
 * absolute position optical encoder for wheel position (position depended effects)
-* 3 linear servo motors for displaying effect logos
+* Amplified sound system for theme and effect sound
+* ESP32 based LED and servo motor controller
 * Orange PI 3 LTS based compute unit
-* ESP32 based LED and servo motor controller
-* Amplified sound system for theme and effect sound
 * Node (React + Mantine) app for configuration
 * Server stack for metrics, monitoring and backup